DENG-MIT/reactorch/README.md

 import reactorch as rt
 ```

-sample code can be found in `test/Solution_test.py` and examples.
-For example, the autoignition case demonstrate that you can compute jacobian matrix with only couple lines of code!
+Sample code can be found in `test/Solution_test.py` and examples folder.
+For example, the autoignition case demonstrates that you can compute jacobian matrix with only couple lines of code!

 ## Credit